-Your Mother, Her Day: May 12 is Mother’s Day and the material world is busy reminding us to commemorate our mothers with flowers, jewelry, breakfast in bed, and dinner out at a special restaurant.
+Your Mother, Her Day: Mother’s Day is coming and the material world is busy reminding us to commemorate our mothers with flowers, jewelry, breakfast in bed, and dinner out at a special restaurant.
 Though this tradition of honoring motherhood has ancient roots, the current version began in 1907 when Ana Jarvis, desirous to honor her deceased mother, proposed that one day a year be set aside to honor all mothers.
 And so it was that Woodrow Wilson designated the second Sunday in May as a national holiday for that purpose.
 The appellation was in the singular form, Mother’s Day, not the plural Mothers’ Day as it is sometimes used today, underscoring the very personal and specific focus on your mother, her day.

 Many More Moms Than You Think: This all sounds pretty easy.
 But it is not always that easy.
 For instance, who is in charge of making sure that mom is celebrated?
 When the children are too young to shop or make French toast, the task usually falls to dad to ensure that mom feels special on her day.
 And that same man often has his mom and perhaps his in-law mom to factor in as well.
 There might even be a step-mom who expects some acknowledgement of her role for all those weekends together.
 Sisters are moms too.
 And here is the man, one man, three moms, some young children and a lot of confusion.
 How do you prioritize all these moms?